jkroepke/opsgenie-browser-extension/README.md

 ### Configuration:
 * Select Opsgenie region: US or EU
-* Set API Key from your Opsgenie account which have READ access
+* Set API Key from your Opsgenie account which have READ access.
+The ACK/Close Actions requires Write Access.
+Read [OpsGenie help](https://support.atlassian.com/opsgenie/docs/api-key-management/) for more information.
 * Set Time Interval for polling Rest API, keep in mind your rates :)
 * [Optional] Put down your Alert Query if needed (About: https://docs.opsgenie.com/docs/alerts-search-query-help)